derriqo/derriqo/README.md

 - 👀 I am Derrick, working as an Software Developer
 - 💻 I’m a full stack developer and a Tech Enthusiast.
 - 🎓 I graduated in 2019 from Moringa School, Software Development and 2017 Technical University of Kenya (Bsc,Hospitality Management) with a 2nd Class Upper
-- 🌱 I’m currently learning Fast API & Cloud(Azure)
+- 🌱 I’m currently learning Fast API , Cloud(Azure) and Game Development .
 - 💞️ Interests: Listening to music, trying recipes, gaming and football
 - 💬 Ask me about web dev & open source